JenniferVonT/the-Quiz/src/js/components/quiz-question/README.md

 # &lt;quiz-question&gt;

-A web component that represents quiz questions and answers.
+A web component that represents quiz questions and/or answers.

 ## Methods

 ### `showQuestion(object)`

-A method that takes an object with a question and one or several answers and renders them for the user to choose.
+A method that takes an object with a question and none or several answer alternatives and renders them for the user to choose/write.
- - One answer: writing input, answer is not shown to the user.
+ - No answer: writing input, user cannot see any answers.
- - Multiple answers: radio dials to choose from all the answers.
+ - Multiple answer alternatives: radio dials to choose from all the alternatives.

 #### Parameters
-- `object` (object): An object containing a question and one or multiple strings with answer choices.
+- `object` (object): An object containing a question and none or multiple answer alternatives.

 #### Example
 ```javascript